gauthamkrishnanibm/modules-jlink-sample/README.md

 # Sample to demonstrate modules and jlink

-Requires Java 9 or above
+Requires Java 9 or above.
+IBM Semueru Runtimes Java can be obtained here

 ## Environment Setup
 To run this sample, first download zip or clone this repo - to clone: